Sevillea/Challenge-1/README.md

  :pencil2: Added a touch of responsive web design so that the page is now responsive to screen size, futher increasing accessibility.

+ ## Outome

+ Horiseon Digital MArketing now have a semi=responsive, accessible web page which now has smooth scrolling for the user, alt captions if the images/icons fail to load for a user, and whole new sematic codebase.
+The codebase now increases not only accessibility for screenreaders but increases the SEO across its content.